Are You Living With a Fear of Happiness?

 While we spoke, I asked her if she could identify any limiting beliefs she held.
 The usual ones came up – I am not good enough; I don’t believe in myself – and then she shared one that blew my mind.
 She told me her biggest fear was losing happiness.

-Read on if this is one of the deep-seated fears that’s holding you back from your own greatness and achieving all your goals and dreams.
+Read on if this is one of the deep-seated fears that’s holding you back from your own greatness and from achieving all your goals and dreams.

 Is There a Phobia of Happiness?